Holographic geometry/real-space entanglement correspondence and metric reconstruction: Introduction

 As an example, we will start with the simplest gauge $z_*=l$ and work out the explicit dependence of the boundary CMI at a distance $l$ on the bulk geometry at the corresponding radial position $z_*=l$.
 For other coordinate choices, there could likewise be relations between the boundary CMI at a distance $l$ and bulk metric components at a radial position determined by a different function $z_*(l)$.
 This relation will depend on the specific choice of the coordinate system. {Furthermore,} this boundary entanglement structure/bulk radial geometry relation could in principle be generalized to the case of the CMI for two infinitesimal boundary subsystems with different lengths.

 This finding stimulates us to propose a new method for the reconstruction of bulk metric from boundary entanglement data, or more precisely, CMI data.
 Holographic spacetime reconstruction leverages the AdS/CFT correspondence to derive bulk geometry from boundary information.
 As a main focus, the reconstruction goal has been achieved in typical geometric backgrounds using holographic entanglement entropy.
 The RT prescription identifies the entanglement entropy of a boundary subregion with the area of the bulk minimal surface homologous to that subregion, establishing the entanglement entropy as a geometric probe \cite{Ryu:2006bv}.
 Notably, Bilson developed the reconstruction algorithm for the spacetime metric in asymptotically AdS geometry \cite{Bilson:2008ab,Bilson:2010ff}.
 Another bulk reconstruction method is the differential entropy reconstruction, where bulk points and distances can be reconstructed from boundary entanglement data \cite{Hubeny:2014qwa,Headrick:2014eia,Myers:2014jia,Czech:2014wka,Balasubramanian:2018uus}.
-The algorithm has been extended to {the bulk metric with a nontrivial spatial component} by employing deep learning, which is a form of machine learning utilizing deep neural networks \cite{Ahn:2024jkk}.
-Similar methods have been used to derive the bulk metric from boundary optical conductivity \cite{Ahn:2024gjf}. {The reconstruction has also been extended to the spacetimes slightly breaking the translational symmetry using perturbative PDE methods \cite{Jokela:2025ime}.
-See also \cite{Hammersley:2006cp, Hammersley:2007ab,Spillane:2013mca,Bao:2019bib,Cao:2020uvb,Jokela:2023rba,Xu:2023eof} for relevant proposals of the metric reconstruction.}
+The algorithm was extended by employing deep learning which is a form of machine learning utilizing deep neural networks \cite{Park:2022fqy,Park:2023slm,Ahn:2024jkk}.
+Similar methods were used to derive the bulk metric from boundary optical conductivity \cite{Ahn:2024gjf}.
+The reconstruction was also extended to the spacetimes slightly breaking the translational symmetry using perturbative PDE methods \cite{Jokela:2025ime}.
+Alternatively, {the bulk geometry was demonstrated using the entanglement entropy in CFT} \cite{Wang:2018vbw}, and an algorithm of the reconstruction from fine-grained entanglement entropy was developed using holographic bit threads \cite{Agon:2020mvu}. {For a formal discussion on fixing the metric from boundary regions, one can refer to} \cite{Alexakis2020,Bao:2020abm}.
+See also \cite{Hammersley:2006cp,Hammersley:2007ab,Spillane:2013mca,Bao:2019bib,Jokela:2020auu,Cao:2020uvb,Jokela:2023rba,Xu:2023eof} for relevant proposals of the metric reconstruction.